Cahir Castle: Protection and tourism

 In the late 20th century the castle was named a National Monument, and is now managed by the Office of Public Works, who maintain the castle and operate tours.

 The interior shots of the Abbey in the 1973 television film The Conflict, were filmed at the castle.
 In 1981, it was used as a location for a battle scene in the film Excalibur.
 In 1998, the site was used as a location for Saban's Mystic Knights Of Tir Na Nog on Fox Kids.

 The castle was also used as a location for television series The Tudors.
-In 2021, it was used as a location for films The Green Knight and The Last Duel.
+In 2019, it was used as a location for the film The Green Knight and in 2020 for the film The Last Duel.